How To Play Chess

 The King -

 The king is the most important piece, but is one of the weakest.
 The king can only move one square in any direction - up, down, to the sides, and diagonally.
-Click on the '>' button in the diagram below to see how the king can move around the board.
 The king may never move himself into check (where he could be captured).

 The Queen -

 The queen is the most powerful piece.
 She can move in any one straight direction - forward, backward, sideways, or diagonally - as far as possible as long as she does not move through any of her own pieces.
 And, like with all pieces, if the queen captures an opponent's piece her move is over.
 Click through the diagram below to see how the queens move.
 Notice how the white queen captures the black queen and then the black king is forced to move.

 The rook may move as far as it wants, but only forward, backward, and to the sides.
 The rooks are particularly powerful pieces when they are protecting each other and working together!